imaginando/imaginando.github.io/vs/layer-manager.md

 Materials are presented in a scrollable grid, with an animated preview for each material.

-In top of the material browser window you can select the bank.
-By default 'FACTORY' bank is selected.
+At the top of the material browser window you can choose which bank of materials to view.
+By default, 'FACTORY' bank is selected.
 There is also a 'USER MATERIALS' bank where you can browse, manage and edit custom materials.

 The currently loaded material is indicated by a yellow outline.
 Click any material to load it into the selected layer.
 When a new material is loaded, the layer’s color property does not change, the new material will use the layer’s currently selected color.